Tampa Paternity & Child Custody Lawyer

 Paternity Actions Brought by Mothers and Fathers

-The Tampa paternity attorneys at the family law firm of All Family Law Group handle paternity suits initiated by both mothers and fathers who have had a child and are not married.
+The Tampa paternity attorneys at the family law firm of All Family Law Group, P.A. handle paternity suits initiated by both mothers and fathers who have had a child and are not married.
 We have handled thousands of family cases since 1997, including numerous cases involving paternity-related disputes.

 Paternity suits filed by mothers most often seek child support payments from the child’s father.
 Paternity suits filed by fathers most often seek to establish time sharing/visitation rights link to child custody and also to have the father legally named as the child’s father.
 Even if the father is on the child’s birth certificate, legally he is not the father until a Final Judgment of Paternity has been entered and before then he has no legal rights to the child.